-During a physical exam to diagnose myasthenia gravis, your health care provider may observe signs such as a droopy eyelid, difficulty holding your arms out at shoulder length for a reasonable length of time, or a weak grasp.
+During a physical exam, your health care provider may observe signs such as a droopy eyelid, difficulty holding your arms out at shoulder length for a reasonable length of time, or a weak grasp.
 Blood tests may reveal the presence of acetylcholine-receptor or muscle-specific tyrosine kinase-seropositive (MuSK) antibodies.
 Specialized tests use electricity to stimulate muscles, and at the same time, measure the strength of muscle contraction.

 If you have myasthenia gravis, muscle strength will decrease predictably over the course of testing.
 You may be given certain medications -- edrophonium or neostigmine -- as part of a diagnostic exam.
 In a patient with myasthenia gravis, these drugs will significantly and noticeably improve muscle strength for a short time.
 This helps to further confirm the diagnosis.

 Because other conditions sometimes occur along with myasthenia gravis and can interfere with treatment, your health care provider may order other tests.
 You may need a CT scan or an MRI to check for a thymoma.
 You'll be checked for high blood pressure and glaucoma, and you'll probably have your blood tested to see if you have thyroid disease, other autoimmune diseases (such as rheumatoid arthritis or systemic lupus erythematosus), diabetes, kidney problems, or any infections.